pfknight8/Moosic_Frontend/README.md

 - [x] ~~Authentication required to view certain content~~
 - [x] ~~Use a 3rd party API to get songs~~
+- [ ] Optimize for mobile experience
 - [ ] Users can rate songs
 - [ ] Users can find and connect to other users
-- [ ] User can post messages to each other/a forum
+- [ ] User can post messages to each other/in a forum

 ---